jstarks/npiperelay/README.md

 # Installation

-## Install npiperelay

 Binaries for npiperelay are automatically built for each release.
 You can get a zip with the latest [32bit](https://github.com/jstarks/npiperelay/releases/latest/download/npiperelay_windows_386.zip) or [64bit](https://github.com/jstarks/npiperelay/releases/latest/download/npiperelay_windows_amd64.zip) executable from the [releases](https://github.com/jstarks/npiperelay/releases) page or...